Sarah Crosley, Assistant Brand Manager for Nestle

 What do you enjoy most about working at Nestle?

 The people!
 The business is all about networking and speaking to people, which I really enjoy.
 I also love working on a brand as you get to really see the impact that you have on the products that are launched and how consumers react to them.

 What lessons have you learnt during your time studying and your time working in business?

 Always plan!
 Planning for deadlines is one thing but when you have five or six major projects at work, and all seem as important as the other, planning your time is the most important part of being able to be successful.
 I haven’t been in the business that long (3 months!) so I will let you know when I have any more lessons!!

-What was your favorite part of studying at Pearson College London?
+What was your favourite part of studying at Pearson College London?